Collection inventory

 The Franklin E. Morris Papers documents his life and work as a musician.
 His papers contain films, cassettes, lantern slides, CDs, original music scores, compositions, and memorabilia.

-Films are images of avant-garde and abstract art that were used in part at his multimedia performances.
+The Media series includes filmed images of avant-garde and abstract art that were used in part at his multimedia performances.
 Morris used a numbering system for his films, and those numbers have been retained.
-A handful of films were unnumbered, and appear at the end of the inventory.
+A handful of films were unnumbered and appear after the numbered films in alphabetical order.
+The series also includes CD's and audiotapes of instrumental and orchestral/concert band pieces; orchestral arrangements; performed original music scores; and electronic, instrumental, and percussion ensembles.

-The rest of the collection is unprocessed, and not open to researchers.
+The rest of the collection is unprocessed, not included in the inventory, and unavailable for research.

 Restrictions